kyletolentino/disaster-tweets/README.md

 - matplotlib / seaborn
 - sklearn

-Anaconda was used to create a virtual environment (so I didn't mess up my computer).
-I also installed ntlk when I tried preprocessing text myself, but feel free to use whatever (i.e. spaCy).
+Anaconda was used to create a virtual environment (so I didn't mess up my computer), and I ran my code on PyCharm.
+For demonstrating, I used Jupyter Notebook so the results could be shown.
+I also installed ntlk when
+I tried preprocessing text myself, but feel free to use whatever (i.e. spaCy).

 ## My Journey
-My very first attempt at cracking this was to preprocess the tweets and use an embedding like word2vec, but my training loss was super high and training accuracy was off.
+My very first attempt at cracking this was to preprocess the tweets and use an embedding like word2vec, but my training loss was super high and training accuracy was low.
 Then I discovered a Tensorflow/Keras guide that provided its own tokenizer, which motivated me to just create a model and go on from there.
-Ultimately, I ended up with tf_dataset_RNN and keras_DNN, but text_processing is still there in case I ever go back to manual preprocessing/embedding route.
+Ultimately, I ended up with tf_dataset_RNN and keras_DNN, but text_processing is still there in case I ever go back to the manual preprocessing/embedding route.
 My models only consider the Tweets themselves, not the location nor keywords of those Tweets (eventually, I want to incorporate these into feature columns).

 ### tf_dataset_RNN
 After looking at the official Tensorflow guides, I wanted to try converting Pandas dataframes into a tensorflow.data.Dataset format,